Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 Use DeFi Wallet to interact with DeFiChain.
 It is a wallet for \$DFI, wrapped BTC, ETH, USDT.
 Liquidity mine, use the DEX, create masternodes, and more.
 ![Image](https://defichain.com/img/app/liquidity@2x.png)
+There are actually 3 different ways to set up a Defi Wallet (Desktop App including DeFi Node), however don't mix up!
+You have to decide for one of the different ways.
+Because you are here, I guess you have decided to use my AppImage😉:
+- Setup the Raspberry Pi with the offical [Raspberry Pi OS](https://www.raspberrypi.org/software/).
+Next you have to install the Defi Wallet on your Raspberry Pi:
+  1) Using AppImage from [here](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) (from this page).
+  2) Using Docker Script from [DefiNode](https://github.com/DefiNode/DeFiNode/blob/main/README.md#download-script-and-execution).
+Follow the steps as descripted and build your own Defi Wallet.

+- Setup the Raspberry Pi with the DeFi-Node-Raspi-Image:

+  3) Using Raspberry Pi Image provided on [Google Drive](https://drive.google.com/drive/folders/1yGWeP8gqt5JNypeeJTZ-0aqh-k04m7Jj?usp=sharing) with the [RaspberryPI Imager](https://www.raspberrypi.org/software/).

 ## Howto Start

-You can [download here the desktop app](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) for your Raspberry Pi,
+- You can [download here the desktop app](https://github.com/Martin8617/Defi-Wallet-for-Raspberry-Pi/releases) for your Raspberry Pi.

-or

-You can check for official DeFiChain [releases](https://github.com/DeFiCh/app/releases) for latest downloadable installers for Windows, Mac and Linux.
+- You can check for official DeFiChain [releases](https://github.com/DeFiCh/app/releases) for latest downloadable installers for Windows, Mac and Linux, however they have no release for the Raspberry - that's why you are here.

 After download the AppImage, save the file where you want (e.g. /home/user/desktop/), mark the file as executable (right-klick the icon, choose preferences) and run the AppImage - that's all...